simpleinjector/Documentation/source/extensibility.rst

 Overriding Parameter Injection Behavior
 =======================================

 Simple Injector does not allow injecting primitive types (such as integers and string) into constructors.
-The **IConstructorInjectionBehavior** interface is defined by the library to change this default behavior.
+The **IDependencyInjectionBehavior** interface is defined by the library to change this default behavior.

 The following article contains more information about changing the library's default behavior: `Primitive Dependencies with the Simple Injector <https://cuttingedge.it/blogs/steven/pivot/entry.php?id=94>`_.